Sri Venkataramana Temple, Karkala: Income and economy

 The income for this temple mainly comes from the Kaanikas (money) given as offering to the Lord by devotees.
 Also the temple owns houses which are currently offered on rent and few lands which are given on lease, so finances are higher through these resources.
-Srinivasa Kalyana Mantapa, which is one of the halls built by the temple are given for rent for cultural programs, weddings, Brahmopadesham and the rents collected also adds to the income.
+Srinivasa Kalyana Mantapa, which is one of the halls built by the temple are rented for cultural programs, weddings, Brahmopadesham and the rent collected also adds to the income.

 Devotees offer funds towards the temple and some of them give yearly donations while some devotees register for longtime funds.